 What is a Note of Interest and an Offer?

-No. Other factors will be important.
-The main conditions of the offer that you need to look out for are the price, the Date of Entry, and any additional conditions such as what extras the buyer wants you to include in the sale e.g. the fridge/freezer.
+The main conditions of the Offer that you need to look out for are the Price, the Date of Entry, and any additional conditions such as what extras the buyer wants you to include in the sale e.g. the fridge/freezer.

-You are never obliged to accept any offer, even if someone makes an offer for the full asking price.
-You are therefore always able to go back to the potential buyer’s solicitor and try to negotiate with them until you find a compromise that suits both parties.
+You are never obliged to accept any Offer, even if someone makes an Offer for the full asking price.
+You are always able to go back to the potential buyer’s solicitor and try to negotiate with them until you find a compromise that suits both parties.
 This is where your solicitor/estate agent really earns their crust on your behalf!